billpg/HashBack/README.md

 { "Stuff": "Nonsense" }
 ```

 That's basically it.
 It's like a password but very long and issued by the remote service.
 If anyone finds out what your Bearer token is they would be able to impersonate you, so it's important they go over secure channels only.
-Cookies (those things websites keep asking if you consent to) are a common variation of the Bearer tokens.
+Cookies are a common variation of the Bearer tokens.

 Bearer tokens typically (but not always) have short life-times and you'd normally be given an expiry time along with the token itself.